dkoester/Daniel-Koester/README.md

 When I graduated I started out working for _Caterpillar_ in Peoria, IL.
 I worked there for 2 years before moving to Minnetonka to work for _Target_.
 At _Target_ I worked on a relatively high throughput API (over 1k Transactions per second).
 We refactored the app from distributed to a centralized app all while building within a new micro-services framework.

 ### Recreation
 Outside of work I love to watch IU basketball and football.
 In the summer I am usually outside golfing in Chaska or going on weekend camping trips.
+I still have yet to walk on a frozen lake!

 Here is a quick list of the top courses in the metro IMHO:
 1. [Edinburgh](http://www.edinburghusa.com/)